Baskaboo/baskaboo-core/The-Universe-As-A-Complex-Number.md

 **A correction on the word "negate."** It means *invert the sign*, not *create* or *destroy*.
 In the first step the real part does not come into being — it already existed as `−a` and becomes `+a`.
 Everything below is a reading laid over a sign inversion.

 **And one fact from the diagram itself.** Pits and Mits both sit in the upper half; Klop and Laram both sit in the lower.
-The horizontal axis divides chaos from order.
-So the first transition happens **entirely inside chaos**, and the third **entirely inside order**.
-That is not interpretation added to the geometry — it is what the geometry shows.
+The four half-axes are the interaction stations of the cycle: Flip/Chaos, Square/Matter, Flip Back/Order, and Root/Ideas.
+Therefore the first transition is governed by Flip/Chaos, the second by Square/Matter, the third by Flip Back/Order, and the fourth by Root/Ideas.
+This is the functional reading Baskaboo gives to the geometry.

 | Step | Operation | Reading |
 | :--- | :--- | :--- |